 \subsection{Sparse Learning for 3D Perception}

-Offering an efficient paradigm by operating only on active positions and avoiding rebundant computation inherent in dense representations, sparse learning \cite{liu2015sparse}, \cite{graham2017submanifold}, \cite{choy20194d} is widely used by Lidar-based perception system, where the natural sparsity of point clouds aligns well with the sparse computational model.
+Offering an efficient paradigm by operating only on active positions and avoiding redundant computation inherent in dense representations, sparse learning \cite{liu2015sparse}, \cite{graham2017submanifold}, \cite{choy20194d} is widely used by LiDAR-based perception systems, where the natural sparsity of point clouds aligns well with the sparse computational model.
 Representative approaches \cite{yan2018second}, \cite{gwak2020generative} and subsequent variants \cite{liu2022spatial}, \cite{chen2022focal} demonstrated that sparse 3D architectures can effectively support large-scale real-time perception.

 However, directly transferring sparse learning to camera-based perception is non-trivial due to the inherently dense nature of multi-view image inputs.
 To bridge this gap, recent works have explored introducing sparsity into the vision-based 3D perception.
-For instance, SparseBEV \cite{liu2023sparsebev} proposes sparse BEV representations with token selection strategy for 3D object detection, while PointBEV \cite{chambon2024pointbev} lifts multi-view image features into sparse point-based representations and perform 3D reasoning on sampled keypoints.
+For instance, SparseBEV \cite{liu2023sparsebev} proposes sparse BEV representations with token selection strategy for 3D object detection, while PointBEV \cite{chambon2024pointbev} lifts multi-view image features into sparse point-based representations and performs 3D reasoning on sampled keypoints.
 Nevertheless, the sparsity patterns in these approaches are largely driven by heuristic sampling or attention-based relevance estimation, and lack explicit geometric and semantic grounding, which is crucial for semantic occupancy prediction.